-Appointment of Area Foreman
+Appointment of Area Foreperson

-The Board will appoint Area Foreman and Shop Foreman on the following basis:
+The Board will appoint Area Forepersons and Shop Forepersons on the following basis:

-- a) Area Foreman will be appointed for a term of one (1) year. - b) During the one (1) year term, should the Board remove the appointee for performance related reasons, this shall be done on a standard of culpable or non-culpable (as the case may be) just cause. - c) At the conclusion of any one (1) year term appointment, the Board may re-appoint the incumbent or reassign the incumbent to a position within the bargaining unit other than area foreman so long as such reassignment is not arbitrary, discriminatory or done in bad faith. - d) As mentioned above, the Board may re-appoint an incumbent area foreman to a fresh one (1) year term and such reappointment will not trigger a challenge under the promotional provision in this agreement. - e) The promotional provision (article 5.03) in this agreement will apply to assignments to the area foreman position(s). - f) The promotional provision (article 5.03) will not apply to assignments to and from Foreman A and Foreman B positions.
+- a) Area Foreperson will be appointed for a term of one (1) year. - b) During the one (1) year term, should the Board remove the appointee for performance related reasons, this shall be done on a standard of culpable or non-culpable (as the case may be) just cause. - c) At the conclusion of any one (1) year term appointment, the Board may re-appoint the incumbent or reassign the incumbent to a position within the bargaining unit other than area foreperson so long as such reassignment is not arbitrary, discriminatory or done in bad faith. - d) As mentioned above, the Board may re-appoint an incumbent area foreperson to a fresh one (1) year term and such reappointment will not trigger a challenge under the promotional provision in this agreement. - e) The promotional provision (article 5.03) in this agreement will apply to assignments to the area foreperson position(s). - f) The promotional provision (article 5.03) will not apply to assignments to and from Foreperson A and Foreperson B positions.